CannerCMS/docs.canner.io/docs/advance-canner-helpers.md

 }
 ```

-> See how `<Item/>` help:
+> See how `<Item/>` helps building object and array components:
 > 1. [object CMS component](advance-customized-component.md#object-type)
 > 2. [array CMS component](advance-customized-component.md#array-type)

 ### Filter children

-You can pass the hidden prop to decide whether or not the child should be rendered.
+You can pass the hidden prop to decide whether the child should be rendered or not.

 ```jsx
 import {Item} from 'canner-helpers';